Ozone hole grows this year, but still shrinking in general

 It’s the third consecutive year of an ozone hole peaking at more than 24.8 million square kilometers (9.5 million square miles), which Solomon called highly unusual and worthy of additional study.

-Brian Toon of the University of Colorado points to large fires in Australia and injection of huge amounts of water from… Submarine volcanic eruption in January as new phenomena that can have consequences.
+Brian Toon of the University of Colorado points to major fires in Australia and the injection of huge amounts of water from the submarine volcanic eruption in January as new phenomena that could have consequences.

+Antarctic ozone hole is the 13th largest ever measured and is expected to persist into November